uezo/aiavatarkit/README.md

 **NOTE:** When using the RESTful API, voice activity detection (VAD) must be performed client-side.

 **NOTE:** To protect API with API Key, set `api_key=API_KEY_YOU_MAKE` to AIAvatarHttpServer and send `Authorization: Bearer {API_KEY_YOU_MAKE}` as HTTP header from client.

+### 🔵 Dify-compatible API

+`AIAvatarHttpServer` provides a Dify-compatible `/chat-messages` endpoint (SSE streaming only).
+This allows you to connect frontend applications that use Dify as their backend.

+For more details, refer to the [Dify API Guide](https://docs.dify.ai/en/guides/application-publishing/developing-with-apis) or the API documentation of your self-hosted Dify application.

 ### 🔌 WebSocket